Peter Cobley

 Colin Bishop.
 Not even sure where to start and probably as troubled as myself.
 Colin, I cannot thank you enough for the help and care you gave initially (and Jen), but must condemn you on your absolutely cruel behaviour following that and this includes avoiding me, riding off on your bike and being a complete arse and coward.
 I suspect you are someone who runs away from life, which is okay, but is that humanity?
 I suspect Colin is a very judgemental person utilising morality and gossip to justify what is clearly a person who is inwardly shameful of himself, and in throwing people under a bus (pun) sits back with all okay in his life as his action in his eyes is justified.
 A very poorly person spiritually.
 Someone who can ride away on a bike from what he won’t face.
 He is the face of cowardice, of true loss of self.
 I genuinely pity him.

-Ruth Hutchinson and Stuart Hutchison disappointed me so so much.
+Ruth Hutchison and Stuart Hutchison disappointed me so so much.
 How can a couple who appear to be the bastion of Greenfield and Saddleworth niceness be so vacuous, un-empathetic, and judgemental.
 Ruth, I do change the “dynamic” and always have done, and will continue to do so.
 Hiding behind niceness you both ran a mile when the shit the fan.
 And I am glad not to have you in my life anymore.
 I suspect you both would not piss on someone if they were on fire if it did not suit your middle class needs, or God forbit interfere with you lives.
 Principles?
 Pah!

 I must admit that I PMSL at Stuart even going to the length of unfollowing me on Strava.
 I’ll put it up there with all the people who bummed me off on Facebook, but that’s no great loss.